konstantg/konstantg.github.io/bio/index.md

 <br>
 __Additional &rsaquo;__

-- Reviewer for _IEEE Geoscience and Remote Sensing Letters_.
+- Reviewer for _The Visual Computer_, and _IEEE Geoscience and Remote Sensing Letters_.